Rotary Youth Exchange builds peace.

 Students between the ages of 15 and 18 at the time of exchange may apply to Rotary Youth Exchange.
 Generally, this means high school sophomores, juniors and seniors.
 Some countries offer gap year exchanges, however, not all of our exchange partner countries will accept students who have already graduated high school.

-Students will have to have an above-average academic record, a spotless disciplinary record and exhibit open-mindedness, responsibility, maturity and flexibility.
+Students are required to have an above-average academic record, a spotless disciplinary record and exhibit open-mindedness, responsibility, maturity and flexibility.
 Rotary is committed to Diversity, Equity and Inclusion in the selection of students, host families and exchange partners.
 Our DEI policy can be viewed here.

 How long is youth exchange?

-Currently, District 5280 is only offering a long-term youth exchange program, which overs one scholastic year.
+Currently, District 5280 is only offering a long-term youth exchange program, which covers one scholastic year.
 Generally, this is ten months, plus a week or two.

 Can I choose the country I go to?